-Reserved: Reserved fields are to be written with zeros and ignored by firmware to facilitate future use by QIC.
+Reserved: Reserved fields are to be written with zeros and ignored by firmware to facilitate future standard revisions.

 RLL: Run Length Limited.
 A data encoding method where data bits are encoded so that certain constraints are met with regard to the maximum and minimum distances between flux transitions.